SIMEXP/psom/README.md

 ###Overview
 The pipeline system for Octave and Matlab (PSOM) is a lightweight library to manage complex multi-stage data processing.
+You can have a look at the [wiki](https://github.com/SIMEXP/psom/wiki) for tutorials and more info.
 A pipeline is a collection of jobs, i.e. Matlab or Octave codes with a well identified set of options that are using files for inputs and outputs.
 To use PSOM, the only requirement is to generate a description of a pipeline in the form of a simple Matlab/Octave structure.
 PSOM offers the following services:
   * Run jobs in parallel using multiple CPUs or within a distributed computing environment.
   * Generate log files and keep track of the pipeline execution.
 These logs are detailed enough to fully reproduce the analysis.
   * Handle job failures : successful completion of jobs is checked and failed jobs can be restarted.